AdamBrodzinski/simple-redux-react/README.md

 This project doesn't solve all edge cases... for those you can wire it up yourself or submit a PR if you think this is missing a commong config.

+- Wires up React, Redux & redux-router
+- Included Redux Dev Tools (only in devel/debug mode)
+- Includes Generic Logger
+- Config to opt-out of these features (react-router opt out for RN coming soon)

 ## Installation
 `npm install simple-redux-react`